-In “Peter Lillie Daisy” or “It,” Bruz is much more direct in confronting the mores of a hostile society, and thru song he makes himself a pioneer in his early public affirmantion of gender fluidity and even the idea of transgender and transexual people could possibly and happily exist.
+In “Peter Lillie Daisy” (also recorded as “It,” ) Bruz is much more direct in confronting the mores of a hostile society, and thru song he makes himself a pioneer in his early public affirmantion of gender fluidity and even the idea of transgender and transexual people could possibly and happily exist.
 Fletcher created his own fictional version of gender chameleon Jennie June.
-Little Peter Lillie Daisy or "It" is a misunderstood hermaphrodite with the ability to instantly change its sex from male to female and back again.
-Seeking its father’s approval and searching for its place in the world it ends up finding self acceptance and happiness.
+Little Peter Lillie Daisy or "It" is a misunderstood young person with the wonderful ability to instantly change its sex from male to female and back again.
+Seeking its father’s approval and searching for its place in the world it ends up finding its own self acceptance and happiness.
 To a population of closeted homosexuals forced to move with great agility between the worlds of straight and gay, the metaphor of changing one’s gender at a whim, must have been easily appreciated.
 Much like the Shakespearean fool, a character who used humor to speak the truth to an otherwise unreceptive monarch and attentive audience, Bruz’s “sophisticated” or risqué comedy had profound meaning delivered in a palatable manner.
 His use of the pronoun 'it' predates by 80 years our new use of pronouns "they, them and theirs."